TMu42/web-build/README.md

                 similar to fragment files except that they may declare and resolve parameters when they are parsed.

+4. `:TEMPLATE:[path/to]template;`
+           -    The :TEMPLATE command is specified with field 1 taking the exact value `TEMPLATE`.
+Field 2 shall be the path to a template file.
+All paths are relative to the read context of the template file.
+This line shall be substituted by the recursively parsed contents of the sourced template file at `[path/to/]template`.
+If this file is not present, build.py must try `[path/to/]template.template` and `[path/to/]template.temp` in that order.
+This command will fail if the file path cannot be resolved and may fail if the file is not declared as a `::TEMPLATE;`.

 ### Fragment File Syntax

 Fragment files are plaintext literal files.
 When parsed they will produce